bhimchaulagain/personalwebsite/content/project/EEID.md

 date = 2020-07-08T00:00:00

 # Project title.
-title = "Ecology and Evolution of Infectious Diseases"
+title = "Ecology and Evolution of Infectious Diseases (EEID)"

 # Project summary to display on homepage.
 summary = "Investigating the spatial and temporal spread of infectious disease including control strategies"